 GDPR Art.
 28 isn't the template

-Enterprise clients will arrive with GDPR-shaped DPA checklists.
+Enterprise clients will arrive with GDPR-shaped Data Processing Agreement checklists.
 DPDP does not mandate the same Art.
 28 structure — but the practical effect is similar.
 Clients in BFSI and enterprise SaaS will require documented processor terms covering deletion timelines, breach windows, and prohibition on secondary use.
 Platforms without this documentation will face friction in enterprise deals before enforcement starts.

 No SDF list has been published yet.
-When it is published, designation takes effect immediately — platforms must have DPO, DPIA, and localisation measures operational at that point, not six months later.
+When it is, designation takes effect immediately — platforms must have a DPO, a DPIA process, and localisation measures operational at that point, not six months later.
 Building toward SDF readiness now is not early; it is on schedule.

-Q2 2027 sounds distant.
-It is not.
-Enterprise BFSI clients facing their own DPDP deadlines will require processor compliance evidence from vendors ahead of their own Phase III dates.
+That is less than six months away.
+Enterprise BFSI clients facing their own DPDP obligations will require processor compliance evidence from vendors well ahead of November.
 The procurement pressure arrives before enforcement does.

 What to audit now